sola-st/ChangeGuard/README.md

 ### Reproduce RQ1 - Effectiveness

 Run ChangeGuard on the above datasets using the steps described in [Running](#running).
+> [!IMPORTANT]
+> Replace the input file according to the used dataset, e.g. `annotated_changes.json` for the manually anottated dataset.

 To evaluate the results of the manually annotated and derived datasets, i.e., RIdiom, gpt-3.5, and gpt-4, either analyze them manually by looking at their respective `std_out.json` or use the functions in `evaluation.py` by adjusting the paths.